trickydickie/microsoft-graph-docs/concepts/windowsupdates-deploy-expedited-update.md

 When you deploy an expedited quality update to a device, Windows Update will offer an update that brings the device above the minimum compliance level specified.
 Depending on when each device scans and updates, some devices may receive newer updates (e.g. if there is a newer security update than the one corresponding to the desired minimum compliance level), but all devices will meet the specified security update compliance standard.
 This behavior of offering the latest available, indicated by the property `equivalentContent` being set to the default value `latestSecurity`, helps keep devices as secure as possible and prevents a device from receiving an expedited update followed by another regular update just days later.

-You can configure the reboot grace period using the property `daysUntilForcedReboot` in the deployment's user experience settings.
-The reboot grace period sets the amount of time after installation that the user can control the timing of the reboot.
-If the device has not rebooted when the grace period expires, it reboots automatically.
+You can configure the device restart grace period using the property `daysUntilForcedReboot` in the deployment's user experience settings.
+The grace period sets the amount of time after installation that the user can control the timing of when the device restarts.
+If the device has not restarted by the time the grace period expires, it restarts automatically.

 Below is an example of creating a deployment for an expedited quality update.
 The targeted devices will be specified in the next step.